"...stories birling through my mind..."

 (A/The) Soldier's Joy

 In the late 1920s and early 1930s, the Lambeg Irish folk dancing society, a group of middle class professionals influenced by the European folk dancing revival, travelled around Ulster alongside Peadar O’Rafferty, a Gaelic League feis champion dancer, collecting and recording traditional folk dances that were still alive in the countryside.
 ‘A Soldier’s Joy,’ was one of those dances and more than one hundred years after its introduction to Ireland, it was recorded in Mr Peadar O’Rafferty’s Irish Folk Dance book of 1934.
-That the dance can still be seen at Irish dancing festivals today is due to respect for tradition among the Irish dance teachers of today, the dedication of the festival Irish dance teachers of the twentieth century like Miss Mulholland, Sadie Bell and Marjorie Gardiner, and to the folk dance revivalists of the 1920s.
+That the dance can still be seen at Irish dancing festivals today is due to respect for tradition among the Irish dance teachers of today, the dedication of the festival Irish dance teachers of the twentieth century like Patricia Mulholland, Sadie Bell and Marjorie Gardiner, and to the folk dance revivalists of the 1920s.

 Angeline King is the author of: